arreid08/python_lab/readme.md

     "It's all teh correct paths"

 Future plans to implement:
-    Automagiclaly assign tasks to current group(Fills in group section in form) Finishing a task automatically deletes it
+    --Automagiclaly assign tasks to current group(Fills in group section in form) --Finishing a task automatically deletes it
-    Make it look less terrible
+    --Make it look less terrible